herkkules/herkkules/README.md

 ... my american friend said that you guys are good at figuring something out.

 - what im nerding out on:
-  - holding companies
+  - international holding companies
+  - property financing
+  - product-led growth
-  - community capitalism
+  - growth hacking

 # experience: